On-Demand Resources from Penn State Extension

 Water Resources

 In Pennsylvania, the area of agricultural land disturbance determines if a farm needs an Agricultural Erosion and Sediment Control Plan (Ag E&S Plan).
-Learn more about why these are important, if your farm needs a plan, and available resources.
+Learn more about why these are important, whether your farm needs a plan, and available resources.

 This video will walk you through how to use the Penn State drinking water test kit to successfully analyze the quality of your drinking water.